ugomeguerditchian/OrgASM/README.md

 ```

 ## Roadmap 🏎️
-**Next week :**
-* Option to re do the intial scan after a tool
 * More api
-* During intial scan handling of API for IP informations
-* Add res.metadata to store statistic of the scan
 * Possibility to add your own jinja template for an html object inside the mapper of the tool

 ### Refer to Wiki for this :